U.S. flag An official website of the United States government.

 How often are digital U.S. Maritime Limits and Boundaries updated?

-Depending on the level of change (see Weekly Chart Updates), the Office of Coast Survey may update the digital U.S. maritime limits and boundaries as often as every few months in certain areas.
-Though we provide both dyanmic and static datasets, we recommend using our dynamic data services to ensure the most up-to-date version of the U.S. maritime limits and boundaries.
-We provide an archive of past update annoucements (above) to explain what has changed in each release of the data.
+Depending on the level of change, the Office of Coast Survey may update the digital U.S. maritime limits and boundaries as often as every few months in certain areas.
+Though we provide both dynamic and static datasets, we recommend using our dynamic data services to ensure the most up-to-date version of the U.S. maritime limits and boundaries.
+We provide an archive of past update announcements (above) to explain what has changed in each release of the data.

 How do I use dynamic web mapping services?